Social Media Engagement with the Business Press

 Coauthored with Lisa Anderson and Melissa Lewis-Western

 Abstract: Language is powerful and influences how people process information and make decisions.
-Cultish language employs persuasive linguistic techniques that encourage automatic, rather than analytical processing.
-This can lead to inferior decision-making in contexts requiring critical reasoning, but may also reduce processing costs or enhance efficiency when the information presented is straightforward or the communicator has superior information.
-We explore the prevalence of cultish language phrases in CEO-provided disclosures, using a fine-grained, large language model that identifies cultish language phrases used by CEOs in quarterly earnings conference calls.
-We find that CEOs use cultish linguistic techniques in approximately 22% of their earnings conference call phrases, and the prevalence of this language is increasing over time.
-Cultish language use is not associated with earnings surprise, nor is it more likely among overconfident or narcissistic CEOs.
-We next explore whether cultish language influences information processing by analysts.
-We find that earnings conference calls with more extensive cultish language are associated with downward revisions in analyst forecasts and greater herding by analysts toward both the consensus forecast and management-supplied guidance.
-Cultish language is not associated with improvements in accuracy, but rather correlates with more beatable forecasts.
-Our results suggest that market participants make greater use of automatic processing when CEOs use cultish language.
+Propagandistic language employs persuasive linguistic techniques that encourage automatic, rather than analytical processing.
+While automatic, heuristic, processing can sometimes improve efficiency through faster processing time, it also increases susceptibility to biased interpretations and systematic errors.
+We explore the prevalence of language-based propaganda in CEO-provided disclosures, using a fine-grained, large language model that identifies propagandistic language used by CEOs in quarterly earnings conference calls.
+We find that CEOs use propagandistic linguistic techniques in approximately 22% of their earnings conference call phrases, and the prevalence of this language is increasing over time.
+The use of language-based propaganda is not associated with earnings surprise, nor is it more likely among overconfident or narcissistic CEOs.
+We next explore whether propagandistic language influences information processing by analysts.
+We find that earnings conference calls with more extensive propagandistic language are associated with downward revisions in analyst forecasts and greater herding by analysts toward both the consensus forecast and management-supplied guidance.
+The use of language-based propaganda is not associated with improvements in the accuracy of analysts’ forecasts but correlates with more beatable forecasts.
+Our results suggest that analysts make greater use of automatic processing when CEOs use propagandistic language.

 Academic Presentations